WD Scott

 WD Scott & Co is an Australian management consulting firm founded by Walter D. Scott in 1938 in Sydney.
 The company specialized in business process improvement and performance improvement.
 In 1966, Sir Walter Scott was appointed as the Chair of the Decimal Currency Board by the Prime Minister, and WDScott (now one word without a space) was appointed to oversee the implementation of decimal currency in Australia.

-At one point WDScott existed in many countries and regions around the globe, including Australia, New Zealand, Europe, Asia, the United Kingdom, and the United States.